A document with various charts and graphs is on a table. Two pencils and a notebook are next to the papers.

 Operational metrics are essential for assessing the effectiveness of daily IT operations.
 They enable you to monitor, analyze and optimize operational processes, which is key to ensuring the stability, reliability and quality of IT services.
 They allow you to quickly identify problems, minimize downtime and improve the overall performance of IT systems.

-Incident response time - the average time it takes to respond to reported incidents, measuring how quickly the IT team responds to problems reported by users.
+Incident response time - the average time it takes to respond to reported incidents, measuring how quickly the IT outsourcing team responds to problems reported by users.

 Faster response times mean faster resolution of problems, which minimizes the impact of incidents on the business.
 Monitoring this metric allows you to assess the effectiveness of your support team and identify areas that need improvement.